Danielkis97/Superspeed-Seeds-Racing-Royale/README.md

 ## 📖 Story & Achievements

 *   **Story Video:** Watch the intro cinematic explaining the fall of the Superseed and David's wrath (Requires `moviepy` and `numpy`).
 Plays automatically on first start after selecting character.
 Can be skipped with 'K'.
-*   **Hall of Seeds:** Track your unlocked Achievements (Bronze, Silver, Gold), view total stats (Seeds, Magnets collected), and see your current SCC balance.
-Earn SCC for each tier unlocked!
+*   **Hall of Seeds:** Track your unlocked Achievements (Bronze, Silver, Gold), view total stats (Seeds, Magnets collected), and see your current SUPR balance.
+Earn SUPR for each tier unlocked!

 ---